gdusbabek/casserole/README.md

 ## Running

+There are several ways you can run Casserole:
-If you build the `dist` target, you can just double-click on cassandra-casserole.jar.
+1. `ant build dist` and double-click on `dist/cassandra-casserole.jar'.
-If you want to do things the hard way, the main class is `org.apache.cassandra.casserole.Main`.

-I've also pushed a Webstart version to my website.
+2. `ant run`
-You can run Casserole by clicking on the [jnlp](http://www.dusbabek.org/~garyd/casserole/casserole.jnlp) file.
+3. Use webstart by clicking on a [jnlp](http://www.dusbabek.org/~garyd/casserole/casserole.jnlp) I've uploaded to my website.
    Nothing is signed, so you'll get security warnings every time Casserole tries to create a connection to a node.
+4. If you're a masochist, the main class is `org.apache.cassandra.casserole.Main`.